-Before the end of World War II and the fall of Mussolini's Fascist regime a different genre of Italian cinema emerged called Neorealism.
+Before the end of World War II and the fall of Mussolini's Fascist regime, a different genre of Italian cinema emerged called Neorealism.
 The movement began in 1942 and took off in 1943.
-When the war ended Italy did not simply bounce back with years of economic depression and hardship.
-Neorealism was a reflection of the time with its depiction of post-war years the genre would dominate Italian cinema for almost ten years, as well as influence film styles throughout the world.
+When the war ended, Italy found itself on its knees, after years or war, economic depression and hardship: neorealism was a reflection of this time.
+With its depiction of post-war Italy, the genre would dominate Italian cinema for almost ten years, as well as influence film styles throughout the world.
 Neorealism was a blend of traditional and new techniques, largely shaped by the war and its aftermath.

 Many Italians felt despair both at their current circumstances and at the lack of opportunity for any sort of improvement in their lives, and Neorealist films captured this despair, in particular the feeling that the future looked more bleak than hopeful for many.
-In fact another common characteristic of these films was the unhappy ending.
-There would be no easy resolution or safe journey for Italians toward stability or prosperity, and the films reflected this in stunning storytelling.
+In fact another common characteristic of these films was an unhappy ending.
+There would be no easy resolution or safe journey toward stability and prosperity for Italians and the films reflected this in stunning storytelling.

 In fact one of the most innovative and exciting characteristics of Neorealism was its frequent use of non-actors in roles and leading roles.
 Brilliant performances by everyday Italians contributed to Neorealism's realistic feel, as did the practice of shooting on location outdoors and in restaurants, businesses, and residential buildings.

-Neorealism as an Italian film style may have had a short reign but its influence spread throughout the world.
+Neorealism as an Italian film style may have had a short reign, but its influence spread throughout the world.
 Echoes can be found in American Film Noir of the late 1940s and early 1950s, as well as in the 1950s development of French New Wave.
-Today many renowned Turkish filmmakers are making films with quite similar characteristics and in them we can see the genius not only of today's filmmakers but of the original.
-Neorealism spoke to the world and continues to speak in haunting images and an authentic voice to tell the story of an entire country's fight to return to itself.
+Neorealism spoke to the world and continues to speak in haunting images and an authentic voice to tell the story of an entire country's fight to return itself.